Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Empirical illustration

 \subsection{Results of the spatio-temporal model with spatial clustering}

-The top panel in Figure~\ref{fig:map_ts_clusters} presents the three clusters identified by employing Binder's loss on the samples of the cluster assignments vector, while the bottom panel presents crowdedness measure averaged over all locations in one cluster.
+We present in the following the results of the CAR-AR-BNP model.
+The top panel in Figure~\ref{fig:map_ts_clusters} presents the three clusters identified by employing Binder's loss on the samples of the cluster assignments vector, while the bottom panel presents the crowdedness measure averaged over all locations in one cluster.
 The blue cluster is one where the difference in the crowdedness between weekends and working days is not as large as for the other two, with activity peaking in the morning (stronger during the working days) as well as in the evening (stronger effect on Sunday).
 The \circled{5}~\emph{Navigli} area is a member of the blue cluster.
-The yellow cluster contains areas where the activity is high in the working days and lower on the weekends, with an intraday peak around noon.
+The yellow cluster contains areas where the activity is high on the working days and lower on the weekends, with an intraday peak around noon.
 Typical locations in this cluster are university centers or the city center, where most office buildings are situated.
 The green cluster is the smallest one, with the characteristic that the activity plummets during the weekend.
 The area corresponding to this cluster is Porta Romana, which contains the train station with the same name, a station primarily used by commuters into the city.
-Moreover, the rather isolated areas belonging to one cluster but enclosed by areas in other clusters seem to be explainable and likely not cause by model artifacts.
+Moreover, the rather isolated areas belonging to one cluster but enclosed by areas in other clusters seem to be explainable and likely not caused by model artifacts.
 For example, the yellow square in the middle of the green cluster is the location of a large shopping mall.

-Finally, the spatial dependence parameter $\rho$ has a posterior mean of $0.9$ and the posterior mean of the $\xi$ parameter lies close to one, which indicates strong persistence in both space and time.
+Finally, posterior means of the parameters that measure time and space dependence indicate strong persistence in both space and time.